zlaval/action-monitor/Readme.md

 #### Known issues

 ---
+* If MQ is down, db actions will fail because of the thrown TechnicalException.
+This behaviour maybe not ok and should log the issue instead
+, depends on the exact requirements.
 * Queue name is hardcoded.
 * Embedded database module's properties (like MQ connection) are hardcoded.
 * Embedded database module not reset JMS connection after MQ restart.